Jeremy Kyle: Personal life

 He stated in his book I'm Only Being Honest, published in 2009, that he has obsessive–compulsive disorder.

 Kyle's first marriage to Kirsty Rowley in 1989 was short-lived because of his addiction to gambling, which made him accumulate a debt which peaked at £12,000, and took some years to pay off.
 He married Carla Germaine in 2002.
 The couple separated amicably in 2015; they had three children.
 Their divorce was confirmed the following February.
 Kyle also has a daughter from his first marriage.

 In late 2012, Kyle was diagnosed with testicular cancer.
 He received chemotherapy and underwent surgery to remove the affected testicle.

 In February 2018, Kyle announced his engagement to Vicky Burton, his children's former nanny.
-They eventually married.
+They got married in October 2021 in Windsor, Berkshire, where the couple live.
+They have two children together.

-In 2021, Kyle stated that he had been diagnosed with an anxiety disorder after The Jeremy Kyle Show was axed.
+In 2021, Kyle stated that he had been diagnosed with an anxiety disorder after The Jeremy Kyle Show was cancelled.

+Kyle is a fan of West Ham United.